Home

 Political activist and member of the Russian band Pussy Riot has reportedly fled the nation disguised as a food courier after criticising Vladimir Putin.

-Despite being sentenced to two years in jail for their activism, the group continued to speak out in opposition to the Kremlin leader, with Ms Alyokhina remaining decided to fight Mr Putin's system.
+Regardless of being sentenced to 2 years in prison for his or her activism, the group continued to talk out in opposition to the Kremlin chief, with Ms Alyokhina remaining decided to combat Mr Putin's system.

-After being released from prison, she continued her activism and set up a information outlet focused on crime and punishment in Russia, known as Mediazona, with another member of the band.
+After being launched from jail, she continued her activism and set up a information outlet targeted on crime and punishment in Russia, known as Mediazona, with one other member of the band.

-In April, Russian authorities positioned her underneath home arrest as they tried to cease those in the country who opposed their invasion of Ukraine.
+In April, Russian authorities placed her under house arrest as they tried to cease these in the nation who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-She was then capable of cross into Lithuania after in search of the assistance of an artist from Iceland, who secured her journey documents.
+She was then capable of cross into Lithuania after seeking the assistance of an artist from Iceland, who secured her travel documents.

 Biden fears Putin has no exit strategy from Ukraine